jayeshmalu/Costs-Of-Used-Cars-Prediction/README.md

 #### About Dataset :

-Size of training set: 6,019 records
+Size of Dataset: 6,019 records

 #### FEATURES: